This article contains major MCU spoilers

 Ravonna Renslayer is Mobius’ boss at the TVA.
 Like Mobius, she was also a Variant put to work by a mysterious figure at the head of the organization, and she was soon promoted to a judge role.
 Ravonna had “pruned” many Variants like Loki in the past, but she was convinced to let our Endgame Variant Loki work as a TVA consultant until he was no longer needed.
 Ravonna didn’t like the way Mobius and Loki went about that business, which included capturing another Variant of Loki who had begun to terrorize the TVA behind the scenes.

 When we last saw Ravonna, she was departing the TVA to find free will after it became clear that her bureaucracy was a sham.
-We will definitely see her again, as she has heavy ties to Phase 4 villain Kang the Conqueror in Marvel Comics.
+We will definitely see her again in Season 2 of Loki, as she has heavy ties to Phase Four villain Kang the Conqueror in Marvel Comics.

 Sylvie (Sophia Di Martino) is a female multiverse Variant of Loki (an MCU mashup of The Enchantress and Lady Loki) who managed to escape the clutches of the bureaucratic Time Variance Authority by hiding in apocalyptic events.
 Like Loki, she is also very clever and can be spiteful.
 Naturally, our new Loki has fallen in love with this other version of himself!
 Unfortunately, Sylvie is far more dedicated to seeing a plan through its bitter end than he is, and she defied Loki to kill off He Who Remains, a version of Kang the Conqueror who created the Sacred Timeline to prevent the multiverse from existing in the MCU.
 This is the reason that the MCU is now deep into its multiverse stage!

-Sylvie’s whereabouts are currently unknown, but she’s likely to return to wreak more havoc on Loki’s heart in Season 2 of the God of Mischief’s Disney+ series.
+Sylvie’s whereabouts are currently unknown, but she will return to wreak more havoc on Loki’s heart in Season 2 of the God of Mischief’s Disney+ series.

 He Who Remains